Up to 60% off sofas & mattresses — limited‑time deals.

 Pros Cons

-Best pressure relief in the lineup Plush sink can reduce “on-top” feel
+Best pressure relief in the lineup Plush sink reduces the on-top feel

-Strong motion isolation Not ideal for stomach sleepers who need firm support
+Strong motion isolation Less supportive for many stomach sleepers

 Details